 Founded in Valparaíso in 1872, the Company's main business is cargo shipping, primarily containerized cargo, which is operated entirely by Hapag-Lloyd AG and its subsidiaries (hereinafter "HLAG"), headquartered in Hamburg, Germany.
-As of June 30, 2023, CSAV is one of HLAG's largest shareholders, with a 30.00% stake.
+CSAV, through its German subsidiary CSAV Germany Container Holding GmbH, is one of HLAG's largest shareholders, with a 30.00% stake as of December 31, 2023.
 In addition, the Company has signed an agreement to jointly control HLAG with two other shareholders, which together hold approximately 73.63% of the German company.

-Hapag-Lloyd AG is one of the five largest container shipping companies in the world, covering all major global routes, with consolidated annual sales of over US\$36.4 billion in 2022.
-For CSAV, its investment in HLAG is a joint venture that is presented in the Interim Consolidated Financial Statements using the equity method.
+Hapag-Lloyd AG is one of the five largest container shipping companies in the world, covering all major global routes, with consolidated annual sales of over US\$19.4 billion in 2023.
+For CSAV, its investment in HLAG is a joint venture that is presented in the Consolidated Financial Statements using the equity method.